 Just passed the foul line there is another set of dots that line up with the first set, and even farther down the lane there is a set of "Arrows" which line up with both sets of dots.These dots and arrows are there to help you figure out where to stand, and to also help you figure out the best "Target" area to release your bowling ball.

 On the lane, a sheet of oil is put down by a special oiling machine.
 Years ago the oil was put down to protect the wood on the lanes.
 Now it is put on for more of a challenge for each player because different oil patterns are put down which I'll be discussing later on in my blog.

-Down at the end of the lane is a set of 10 pins which are 15 inches high and weigh about 3 pounds, give or take a few ounces.
-They sit on the "Pin Deck".
+At the end of the lane is a set of 10 pins which sit on the "Pin Deck".
+They are 15 inches high weighing about 3 pounds each, give or take a few ounces.
 The object of the game is to be successful in knocking all 10 pins down on the first try which is called a "Strike" and marked by an "X" in the score.
 If you are unsuccessful, you will only get one more try to knock down the remainder of the pins.
-If you are successful you will have a "Spare" which is marked by a slash /.
-If you are unsuccessful in knocking all the pins down after your second try, then you will have a "Miss" or "Open Frame" (I will go into more detail on scoring a bit later in the blog).
+If you are successful knocking down the rest of the pins, you will have made a "Spare" which is marked by a slash /.
+If you are unsuccessful in knocking all the pins down after your second try, then you will have a "Miss" or an "Open Frame" which is marked by a dash - (I will go into more detail on scoring a bit later in the blog).